 Uses & Effectiveness

 - An inherited disorder that increases levels of phenylalanine in the blood (phenylketonuria or PKU).
 People with PKU are not able to process the amino acid phenylalanine.
 This amino acid is used by the body to make tyrosine.
-Because of this, people with PKU can have low levels of tyrosine in the body.
 To prevent tyrosine levels from becoming too low, people with PKU are advised to consume medical foods that contain tyrosine and very little phenylalanine.

 Possibly Effective for